the private language argument: what it is; what it isn't

 Hopeless PLA

-To provide the stage-setting for this version of the PLA, let's start by elaborating and deploying a philosophical conception of mind as 'inner'.
+To set the stage for this version of the PLA, let's start by elaborating a particular philosophical conception of mind as 'inner'.
 To construe mind as inner in this respect is to hold to the following two claims.
-We can i) usefully be said to know, perhaps through something we'll call 'introspection', the 'goings on' in our own conscious minds (we know what we at least seem to see; we know the sensations we feel; we know what thoughts we have; etc).
+We can i) usefully be said to know, perhaps through something we'll call 'introspection' or 'inner awareness', the 'goings on' in our own conscious minds (we know what we at least seem to see; we know the sensations we feel; we know what thoughts we have; we 'directly apprehend the phenomenal field'; etc).
 By contrast we don't really know what's going on in others' minds.
 And ii) the relationship between our ('outer') expressive, behavioural, linguistic lives and our ('inner') mental lives is but contingent.
-That's to say, it doesn't enter into our very concept of (say) "pain" that someone in pain will be disposed to act in certain ways (squeal, recoil, etc).
+That's to say: it doesn't enter into our very concept of (say) "pain" that someone in pain will tend to act in certain ways (squeal, recoil, etc).

-Now, with that conception in place, without in any way questioning it, imagine the following.
-I want to develop a new concept for a new detail within my inner life that has struck me.
+Now, with that conception of 'the inner' in place, and without (for the moment) in any way questioning it, imagine the following.
+A new detail in my inner life has struck me, and I want to develop a new concept for it.
 I inwardly focus on, say, a new sensation, and at the same time pronounce "this, and what is just like it, shall henceforth be called an "S"".

 I think it shouldn't be too hard to dispose of these arguments!
 The first imports an implausibly verificationist premise.
 Why should the fact that I can't verify that I've correctly used "S" mean that my use is meaningless?
 The second can just be denied.
-Ok, sure, there's often a bunch of stage setting in the language, but given how nicely everything is laid out before me in the internal world at the time of baptising S with "S", we can just dispense with it here.
+Ok, sure, often enough we do require a bunch of stage setting for our language use to get going, but given how nicely and clearly everything is laid out before me in the internal world, on the 'phenomenal stage', we can, at the time of baptising S with "S", just dispense with it here.
 And there shall in any case always be an issue, in any definition at all, of the scope of proper judgements of what is and what isn't sufficiently and relevantly similar to the initially ostended item.
+The inner is no special case.

-Result: 'the private language argument' fails.
-We can after all hold onto our conception of mind as inner.
+Result: the PLA fails, and we can after all hold onto the above-articulated conception of mind as inner.
 And anyway, abandoning it looks like abandoning ourselves to behaviourism.
-That's to say, to acknowledge a more than contingent relationship between S and the behaviour S evinces (for a pain sensation, say: my avoidance, my wince, my yelp, etc.) is to collapse the having of S into these behaviours.
-And that seems to leave us with no inner life at all!
+That's to say: acknowledging a more than contingent relationship between S and the behaviour S evinces (for a pain sensation, say: my avoidance, my wince, my yelp, etc.) results (it is alleged) in a collapse the having of S into these behaviours.
+Which seems to leave us with no inner life at all!

 Plausible PLA